-Policy Stati us as of July 1, 2024 Summary Health Spending Oversight Entity \otimes Does not have a Prescription Drug Affordability Board reporting on prescription drug prices. \otimes Does not have a Prescription Drug Affordability Board, with or without Upper Payment Limits. \otimes Does not monitor and report on hospital spending. \otimes Does not monitor and report on primary care spending.
+Policy Status as of July 1, 2024 Summary \otimes Does not have a Prescription Drug Affordability Board reporting on prescription drug prices.
+Health Spending \otimes Does not have a Prescription Drug Affordability Board, with or without Upper Payment Limits.
+Oversight Entity \otimes Does not monitor and report on hospital spending. \otimes Does not monitor and report on primary care spending.
 Has a(n) all-payer or multi-payer claims database.
-Arkansas' APCD data is available by formal request and payment.
-All-Payer or Multi-Payer Database is operated by the state.
+Michigan's voluntary ACPD, The Michigan Data Collaborative, is available by formal request and fee.
+All-Payer or Multi-Payer \otimes Database is not operated by the state.
 Claims Database Database does not include access restrictions.
-Database is required to capture demographic information. \otimes Does not have a price transparency tool.
-Arkansas requires hospitals to comply with federal price transparency requirements and empowers the Price Transparency \otimes Does not have a Prescription Drug price transparency reporting requirement.
-Departments of Health to fine hospitals \$250 per day for noncompliance.
-Has other price transparency regulation. \otimes Does not prohibit providers from sending debts to collections while patient is actively pursuing means to pay the bill.
-Arkansas law provides an unlimited homestead exemption for persons who are married or the head of a household.
-Medical Debt Collection Regulations Prohibits other persons being held liable for another adult's medical debt.
-Prohibits collections from initiating home lien or foreclosure due to medical debt. \otimes Does not exceed federal wage garnishment protections.
-Prohibits actions that would lead to an individual's arrest due to medical debt. \otimes Does not prohibit collections from initiating bank account seizure due to medical debt.
+Database \otimes Database is not required to capture demographic information. \otimes Does not have a price transparency tool.
+Price Transparency \otimes Does not have a Prescription Drug price transparency \otimes Does not have any other price transparency regulation.
+8 Does not prohibit providers from sending debts to collections while patient is actively pursuing means to pay the bill.
+Medical Debt Collection Regulations Prohibits other persons being held liable for another adult's medical debt. \otimes Does not prohibit collections from initiating home lien or foreclosure due to medical debt. \otimes Does not exceed federal wage garnishment protections. \otimes Does not prohibit actions that would lead to an individual's arrest due to medical debt. \otimes Does not prohibit collections from initiating bank account seizure due to medical debt.